unytics/data-api/README.md

 ## Write Data to Datastore

-**Export BigQuery table to datastore for automatic discovery by data-api**
+**1. Export BigQuery table to datastore for automatic discovery by data-api**

 To export a BigQuery table (data & schema)  into `default` namespace of `your-database` in `your-project`, you can run the following query from your BigQuery Console (no install needed):